 Fever occurs in response to infection, injury, or inflammation and has many causes.
 Likely causes of fever depend on whether it has lasted 14 days or less (acute) or more than 14 days (chronic), as well as on the age of the child.
 Fevers are usually acute.

 Acute fevers in infants and children are usually caused by an infection.
-Teething Teething A child's first tooth usually appears by 6 months of age, and a complete set of 20 primary or first teeth usually develops by 2½ years.
-Before a tooth appears, the child may cry, be fussy, and... read more does not typically cause fever over 101° F.
+Teething Teething Teething is the process of tooth eruption through the gums.
+A child's first tooth usually appears by 6 months of age, and a complete set of 20 primary or first teeth usually develops by 2½ years... read more does not typically cause fever over 101° F (38.3° C).

 The most common causes of acute fever are

 Respiratory infections due to a virus, such as colds or flu

 Certain bacterial infections, particularly ear infections Acute Middle Ear Infection in Children Acute middle ear infection is a bacterial or viral infection of the middle ear, usually accompanying a cold.
 Bacteria and viruses can infect the middle ear.
 Children with ear infections may... read more (otitis media), sinus infections, pneumonia Overview of Pneumonia Pneumonia is an infection of the small air sacs of the lungs (alveoli) and the tissues around them.
 Pneumonia is one of the most common causes of death worldwide.
 Often, pneumonia is the final... read more , and urinary tract infections Urinary Tract Infection (UTI) in Children A urinary tract infection is a bacterial infection of the urinary bladder ( cystitis), the kidneys ( pyelonephritis), or both.
 Urinary tract infections are caused by bacteria.
 Infants and younger... read more